Careers in Psychology

 Doctoral-level students will find "Internships in Psychology: The APAGS Workbook for Writing Successful Applications and Finding the Right Match" an invaluable guide to successfully navigating the internship application process.
 Helpful checklists, sample real-life application materials and realistic advice for writing cover letters are included.

-"Psychology Licensure and Certification: What Students Need to Know" is the definitive resource on licensure and certification in psychology.
+"Psychology Licensure and Certification: What Students Need to Know" [out of print as of Oct.
+17, 2013] is the definitive resource on licensure and certification in psychology.
 Here, students get the lowdown on licensure, internships, certification and more.
 There are resources for preparing to take these tests, cautions about what to look for in programs and internships that provide training for licensing and certification, factors to be aware of such as mobility of licensure and advice in many areas not readily available in all graduate programs.

 Finally, "Psychology 101½: The Unspoken Rules for Success in Academia" and "The Compleat Academic: A Career Guide" both provide sage advice to future psychologists and young psychologists in academia by passing along some of the “tacit knowledge” that can make the difference between success and failure in a new career.